 |Passport required||Return ticket required||Visa required|

 To enter Cyprus, a passport valid for three months from the date of return (non-EU visitors) or for the duration of stay (EU visitors) is required, except for (1) EU nationals who hold a valid national ID card, provided there is a photograph.

-Non-EU travellers are only permitted to enter the Republic of Cyprus through Lamaca or Paphos airport, or the ports of Lamaca, Limassol, Latsis and Paphos, which are situated in the area under the effective control of the government of the Republic of Cyprus.
+Non-EU travellers are only permitted to enter the Republic of Cyprus through Larnaca or Paphos airport, or the ports of Larnaca, Limassol, Latsis and Paphos, which are situated in the area under the effective control of the government of the Republic of Cyprus.

 Any ports or airports in the area of Cyprus in which the government of the republic does not exercise effective control (Turkish occupied area), are deemed illegal points of entry by the Greek Cypriot authorities and any attempt at entry into the Republic of Cyprus via these routes may be denied to non-EU passport holders, with penalties including detainment and deportation.
 EU passport holders are exempt from this ruling and are free to enter Cyprus regardless of the point of entry.

 Visas are not required by nationals referred to in the chart above for stays in Cyprus of up to 90 days.